-It is good practice in time series modelling to guard against model mis-specification that might disadvantage the IMS predictor, by careful model selection, prior to estimation by maximum likelihood, followed by diagnostic checking applied to the estimated residuals.
-However, model selection is still an uncertain procedure and mis-specification may be subtle. with portmanteau diagnostics giving no clear indication that the model should be improved in any particular way.
-Yet, as our examples illustrate, substantial reduction in forecast variance may still be possible, at some high lead time.
+It is good practice in time series modelling to guard against model mis-specification that might disadvantage the IMS predictor, by following maximum likelihood estimation of a carefully selected model with diagnostic checking applied to the estimated residuals.
+However, model selection is still an uncertain procedure and portmanteau diagnostics may give no clear indication that a subtly mis-specified model could be improved in any particular way.
+Yet, as our examples illustrate, in such circumstances substantial reduction in forecast variance may still be possible, at some high lead time.
 For these reasons, considerable attention continues to be devoted to resolving the problem of choice between these two types of predictors.
 In a recent applied contribution, Marcellino, Stock and Watson (2006) present the results of a large scale exercise to compare the two approaches using out of sample assessment of the forecasts.
 They only considered autoregressive predictors for both IMS and DMS methods, and examined cases where the number of terms in the predictor was fixed, or chosen by an information criterion.
 Two of the points among their conclusions are, that the IMS method is preferred for a large class of about 80% of their series, and that the DMS is preferred in the other cases when a low order model has been used.
 However, "most if not all of the advantage" of the DMS is eliminated if the number of terms in the model is increased.
 They indicate that a model including a moving average term might be better in these cases.

 The test we have proposed provides a practical approach to this problem.
 As with the portmanteau statistics, it may be applied immediately following maximum likelihood estimation.
 However, the test is valuable to the user because of its more specific nature.
 If the result of the test is not significant, for a given lead time, it provides re-assurance of the adequacy of the model parameters for IMS prediction at that lead time.
 If the result is significant, the user can be sure that an immediate gain in forecast accuracy can be achieved, at that lead time, by re-estimation of the model parameters for DMS prediction.
-We do not propose it as a general test of model adequacy; indeed, there is no guarantee, were it applied for some arbitrary lead time, that it would detect general inadequacy of a mis-specified model.
+We do not propose it as a general test of model adequacy; indeed, it is specific in what it tests, and there is no guarantee, were it applied for some arbitrary lead time, that it would detect general inadequacy of a mis-specified model.
 However, if applied in the circumstances we describe, following careful model selection, estimation and checking, it can be a valuable new tool.